telerik/ajax-docs/api/server/Telerik.Web.UI/KeyboardNavigationCustomShortcut.md

             Multiple modifiers could be specified by using a commas in the page definition (Modifiers="Alt,Ctrl") or bitwise operations in the code behind Modifiers = KeyboardNavigationModifier.Alt | KeyboardNavigationModifier.Ctrl.
             Note: Setting the Modifiers to None will mean that no modifier is required to execute the shortcut.

-###  Enabled `Boolean`

-Gets or sets a value determining if the shortcut will be functioning.
-            If Enabled is set to false the shortcut will not execute.